Smoking Cessation. Where do I Start?

 Got your list?
 Good, now pick a quit date and gather support.
 Experts suggest setting a quit date within 2 weeks and sticking with it.
 Let friends and family know and ask them to support you.
 Maybe that means taking a walk with you or meeting for lunch when you really want a cigarette.
 It may mean just being understanding when you're just not acting like yourself and perhaps in a bad mood.
 Having a friend to talk to who has quit can be helpful.
 If you don't have one, consider joining an online support group through smokefree.gov, Become an ex or Quitnet.
 Other options can include text message programs through these organizations, quit apps on your phone, and Facebook groups.

 Remember that tobacco use is not just a habit, but an addiction.
-Unfortunately only 5-10% of smokers who attempt to quit "cold turkey" are successful long-term.
-The U.S. Department of Health and Human Services recommend that, unless contraindicated, people who smoke 10 or more cigarettes a day should use a drug therapy in every attempt to quit.
+Unfortunately, only 5-10% of smokers who attempt to quit "cold turkey" are successful long-term.
+The U.S. Department of Health and Human Services recommends that, unless contraindicated, people who smoke 10 or more cigarettes a day should use drug therapy in every attempt to quit.
 There are a number of medications that can help you quit and your healthcare provider can help you choose which is best for you.

 Make an appointment to discuss your plan with your healthcare provider and ask them for suggestions to help you be successful.
 They can recommend medications, information about what to expect (withdrawal symptoms, common challenges) or referrals to organized cessation support programs.
 Continue to involve your healthcare provider during the quitting process.
 They can be good sources of information and support.
 (Read about smoking cessation aids.)